PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ### Deactivate ECM with AT commands

+If you need to deactivate the ECM mode, you can use AT commands as detailed below.
+You only need to do this once; the change is stored in the modem's NV (non-volatile) memory.

 **To deactivate ECM:**

-If you have the need to deactivate the ECM mode, you can do it with the below commands.
-This operation is needed only once as the change is stored in the NV (non-volatile) memory of the modem.

 1. Open a serial interface to the EC25 modem: